News

 Do you know your rights?

 Every day, 12,000 people become unpaid carers for a partner, family member or a friend – many of whom don’t see themselves as carers, often unaware of their legal rights and what they’re entitled to in terms of support and benefits.
-This year’s theme is ‘recognising your rights’.
 Click here to view information on your rights from the Bexley Partnership website.

 As a working unpaid carer, your right to unpaid carers leave